 This tutorial will provide an overview of some of the information to consider when processing relief engraving with a laser machine, as well as recommendations for achieving the best results.

 A relief engraving means a deep engraving with differing heights, which are created by gray shades in the graphic.
 The Trotec laser automatically regulates its performance using these grayscales and thus generates different heights in only one pass.
 Relief engravings are a real eye-catcher and make any application more attractive.
-They are ideal for gift items, jewelery or as add-ons for goblets and trophies.
+They are ideal for gift items, promotional items, jewelry or as add-ons for goblets and trophies.

 Data can be generated by using gradients and grayscale fillings, which are communicated to the laser by the process type “relief.”
 Any shade of gray ranging from 0% all the way up to 100% black is compatible and will produce variations of height within the material.
 Furthermore, grayscale gradients will create flowing transitions between differences in height.